Choosing The Best Longboard Surfboard

 Let’s be honest — big swells don’t happen as often as you’d like.
 If you’re always waiting for the next big swell to surf, a longboard will allow you to enjoy surfing when the waves are small.
 The number one reason why experienced surfers should add a longboard to their quiver is that they will allow you to get out in the water and surf more frequently.

-Remember this: longboards are not just for young kooks and old folks.
+Remember this rule of thumb: longboards are not just for young kooks and old folks.
 There are so many amazing surfers who rip on longboards and can perform advanced techniques like hanging ten, ripping turns, riding switch stance, and getting shacked.
 Think of this as a new challenge, and if you’re feeling under the weather on your shortboarding lately, longboarding will rekindle your love for surfing again.

 The Ideal Longboard Surfboard Dimensions For A Beginner Surfer